-Sean Burns has been Philadelphia Weekly’s Lead Film Critic since 1999, and in 2006 became the Movies Section Contributing Editor for The Improper Bostonian.
-His work has also appeared in The Metro, Matinee Magazine, Nashville Scene, The House Next Door and Time Out New York.
+Sean Burns is the Movies Section Contributing Editor for The Improper Bostonian.
+His work has also appeared in Metro, Philadelphia Weekly, Nashville Scene, The House Next Door, Time Out New York and RogerEbert.com.
 Burns was a recurring guest on the late David Brudnoy’s WBZ 1030 AM Radio Show, and in 2002 received an award for Excellence in Criticism from the Greater Philadelphia Society of Professional Journalists.
 His writing has been called “jocular but serious, more like a 1940′s daily reporter pounding out columns on a manual typewriter than a typical 21st century navel-gazing film critic.”
 Meanwhile, his sisters still tell him that he “smokes too much and drives like an old lady.”
 Burns collects his recent work at Spliced Personality.

 Monica Castillo is a freelance film critic and the current co-chair of BOFCA.
-Although she originally went to Boston University for biochemistry and molecular biology before ending up in the sociology department, she now spends a good portion of her time reviewing films for The Phoenix, DigBoston, Paste Magazine, Bitch Magazine, and serving as co-host for the “Cinema Fix” podcast.
-Monica served as a judge for the 2012 incarnation of the Boston Underground Film Festival.
+Although she originally went to Boston University for biochemistry and molecular biology before ending up in the sociology department, she now spends a good portion of her time reviewing films for DigBoston, WBUR, Paste Magazine, Bitch Magazine, Movie Mezzanine, and serving as co-host for the “Cinema Fix” podcast.
 She’s traveled to a few film festivals, met a couple of living legends, and has some great stories about hitch-hiking to red carpet premieres.
 She can usually be found outside of any Boston movie house talking about the film she just watched.

 Bob Chipman has lived and worked in Massachusetts his entire life; and has spent over a decade in the fields of independent film production, film criticism and pop-culture commentary.
 In addition to producing and performing the webseries “Escape To The Movies” and “The Big Picture” for EscapistMagazine.com; he is the creator of ScrewAttack.com’s “The Game OverThinker” and the political series “American Bob.”
 He can also be found blogging at moviebob.blogspot.com.